google/software-product-sprint/walkthroughs/week-0-setup/github-setup-walkthrough.md

 ## Link Your Repo

 In your GitHub repo page, find your repo's URL.
+You can do this by clicking on the green "Code" button, then clicking on "HTTPS" (not "GitHub CLI").

 It should start with `https://` and end in `.git`, like `https://github.com/your-username/your-repo-name.git`.
 Copy that URL.